harshbg/harshbg.github.io/projects.md

 permalink: /projects/
 ---

-Few of my projects.
-Currently doing more in backend, focused in Python and Django.
+A few of my favourite pieces of work.
+Stay Tuned - as a lot of this work is with Python and R, among various other anlytical tools.